logo academy

 Is Bitcoin legal?

 We know that Bitcoin is neither issued by a state nor controlled by a government.
 However, in some crypto-friendly countries it is a legal tender and Ukraine has received donations in BTC.
-Furthermore, the European Union is considering a system of laws to regulate cryptocurrencies, the so-called MiCA (Markets in Crypto Assets).
-These new rules are expected to be approved in 2024 and from the first versions it can be understood that Europe will not ban Bitcoin.
+Furthermore, the European Union has issued and approved a system of laws to regulate cryptocurrencies, the so-called MiCA (Markets in Crypto Assets).

 Where to buy Bitcoin?